 The working life of your detector will be shortened by careless use or neglect of the unit.
-Your detector is designed to withstand rugged handling on any terrain, but mis-use or lack of due attention will tell in the end.
+Your detector is designed to withstand rugged handling on any terrain, but mis-use or lack of due attention will tell in the and.

-After using your detector in a hostile environment (salt water, sand, etc.), the exterior parts should be wiped over with a damp cloth and then carefully wiped dry.
+After using your detector in a hostile environment (salt water, sand, etc.), the exterior parts (excluding the control housing) should be flushed with fresh water, paying particular attention to the head, and carefully wiped dry.